corestate55/netomox/README.md

 to check (and convert to xml) all json data in `model` directory.

 ### Store topology data with Neo4j
+Ready `db_info.json` file to store information to connect your Neo4j database.

 Install [neography](https://github.com/maxdemarzi/neography) to post the data into neo4j graph database.
 ```